Chenzhou Hunan, China Travel Guide

 Travelers visiting Chenzhou, as with some part of mainland China, obtain specific visa and entry documentation.
 Plan ahead to secure the necessary paperwork.

 For most foreign tourists visiting Chenzhou's main attractions, no special permits are needed past a standard tourist visa.
 Restricted military zones and remote border areas ordinarily do not allow tourist access.
-Driving a vehicle in China calls for a temporary Chinese driver's permit, not just an International Driving Permit.
+Driving a vehicle inside China calls for a temporary Chinese driver's permit, not just an International Driving Permit.
 Always verify permit requirements for itineraries beyond typical tourist routes or with specialized activities.

-Minimum 6 months beyond stay
+Minimum 6 months past your visit

 At least two blank visa pages needed.